 Snakes can experience shedding problems, such as stuck eye caps, if conditions aren’t sufficiently humid.
 Snakes feel more vulnerable at this time, so you should never attempt to peel off a snake’s dead skin.
 This will lead to stress, trauma, and aggression.
 Just modify its living conditions so that they more closely mirror your snake’s environment in the wild.

 - 3 Snake Shedding Problems

 - 4 Does a Snake Ever Stop Shedding Skin?

 Why Snakes Shed Skin

 It’s like a suit of flexible armor that protects the snake from the rough, hard ground or bumpy tree branches.
-Bear in mind that their body is always in contact with the ground, or with a tree branch, or something—anything.
-Without a hard outer layer, they would go through so much wear and tear that they’d be covered in cuts.
+Bear in mind that their body is always in contact with the ground, rocks, and tree branches.
+Without a hard outer layer, their belly would be covered in cuts and abrasions.

 What Is It Called When Snakes Shed Their Skin?

 - Molting, like how dogs and cats molt their fur.

 - Sloughing (pronounced ‘sluffing’) which means the same as shedding, or removing.